amekelburg/wedsite/7-registry.md

 For our honeymoon, we will be spending **5 weeks** in Italy!
 We have our travel, lodging and some of the itinerary planned out, but are hoping for even more adventures and awesome food experiences.

 We will have a card basket at the wedding, but we strongly request that you do not bring wrapped gifts, so that we have less to carry back with us on the ferry!
-If you would prefer to send us a card directly, here is our mailing address:
+If you would prefer to send us a card directly (but, please, no packages), here is our mailing address:

-  **16 Henchman Street, apt 5R**
+  **16 Henchman Street, Apt 5R**
 **Boston, MA 02113**

+If you'd like to send a package, please do **not** mail it to us at that address - we can't securely accept packages here, especially ones we don't know are coming.
+Instead, you can mail it to us at:

+  **C/O Chris Wisdo**
+  **80 Summer Street, Apt 5**
+**Boston, MA 02110**

 Please help us make our home perfect!